Titelbild

 Basic principle of lift and thrust generation in birds flying with a large rate of advances (this especially occurs in large birds).

 At the upper reversal point of the stroke motion the lift centre is shifted towards the wing tip and at the bottom point to the wing root.
-In this way, over an overall flapping period, the thrust T at the downstroke will be larger than at the upstroke, while maintaining the lift L. With this method, the Continuous vortex gait is realized.
+Seen over a whole stroke period, while maintaining the lift L, the thrust T is greater on the downstroke than on the upstroke.
+The shift of lift is achieved by the aerodynamic interaction of the arm and the hand wing (e.g. the wing root is turned during upstroke).
+With this method, the Continuous-vortex gait will be realized.

 With this ingenious trick of nature, it is possible to generate much lift also during the upstroke and nevertheless, seen over an entire operating cycle, a thrust generation is made possible.
 Since birds are very streamlined shaped, a relatively small shifting of lift is sufficient for them during cruise flight (see for example the position of the centres of pressure in diagram 4, above).